tyagi619/word2vec/README.md

 # Word2Vec
-The repository provides code for training word vectors for skipgram abd cbow models using naive softmax and negative sampling approach
+The repository provides code for training word vectors for skipgram model using naive softmax and negative sampling approach